maxstrome/maxstrome.github.io/resume.md

 I am pursuing a Master of Science in Computer Science at Columbia University with a focus in machine learning.
 This Master’s program is part time and online, allowing me to work concurrently.
 ## Education
 ### Columbia University, SEAS
- - Master of Science in Computer Science, September 2020 – present
+ - Master of Science in Computer Science, September 2020 – December 2022
- - GPA: 4.00/4.00
+ - GPA: 3.83/4.00

 ### University of Michigan, LSA
  - Bachelor of Science in Computer Science, May 2020